zachpino/comm-workshop-s18/week06/events.md

 - Focus and blur (on input elements)
 - (Multi)Touch taps

-There are [more events too](https://developer.mozilla.org/en-US/docs/Web/API/Event), but that batch tends to be the useful set for data visualization purposes.
+There are [more events too](https://developer.mozilla.org/en-US/docs/Web/API/Event), but the batch above tends to be the useful set for data visualization purposes.

 In order to make an element respond to any of the above listed events, the syntax is the same.